m5stack/m5-docs/docs/en/core/basic.md

 M5Stack Basic is consist with two separable parts.
 The upside part has all kinds of processors, chips and some other slot components.
 The bottom part has a lithium battery, M-BUS socket and extendable pins on both sides.

+**Power on/off:**

+* Power on: click the red power button on the left

+* Power off: Quickly double-click the red power button on the left

 ## Product Features

 - ESP32-based